Related Content

 However, the trains between Beograd, Sofia, Bucuresti and Thessaloniki (connect for Athina / Athens) were suspended back in 2020 they're still listed as unavailable on the Greek national rail website.

-Hence the 'Orient Express' rail route through The Balkans to/from Athens is not an option until further notice; and in the summer it was also possible to travel via Beograd and Sofia when heading to/from Istanbul by train and this route is inevitably also suspended.
+Hence the 'Orient Express' rail route through The Balkans to/from Athens is not an option until further notice; And in the summer it was also possible to travel via Beograd and Sofia when heading to/from Istanbul by train and this route is inevitably also suspended.

 No trains between Beograd and both Ljubljana and Sofia